ahicks92/fastnet/specification.md

 An implementation is permitted to set them to zero, but it is recommended that they be treated as a 3-bit sequence number.

 All packets have two sequence numbers, though the format depends on the transport's reliability.
-In all cases, these must be 3-byte signed integers that begin at 0, increment positively, and wrap to the minimum value of a 3-byte integer, namely -8388608.
+In all cases, these must be unsigned 4-byte integers that wrap.

 - The packet sequence number is incremented for every packet.
+It may start at any value, but implementations are strongly encouraged to start it at 0.

 - The reliable packet sequence number is incremented every time a reliable packet is sent.
+The reliable packet sequence number must start at zero.

 ###For Reliable Transports###